 Facebook founder and CEO Mark Zuckerberg, 28, bought a house in Palo Alto last year.

-Some shares (FB) held by Facebook workers can’t be sold until six months after the IPO under U.S. Securities and Exchange Commission rules.
+Some shares (FB:US) held by Facebook workers can’t be sold until six months after the IPO under U.S. Securities and Exchange Commission rules.
 In the meantime, the office campus will generate new commercial-property tax revenue, and retail sales are bound to increase as well, said Church, the county assessor.

 Newly-rich Facebook workers seeking to live close to the office may ultimately see the appeal of Menlo Park, he said.